AhmadMuzakkir/go-redis-elasticsearch-example/readme.md

 We make some assumptions and estimations about the system.
 - The system is very write heavy, with the read-to-write ratio of 1:100.
 - A few minutes of write-to-read delay is acceptable.
-- The system must be be to handle at least 10,000 hit events per second.
+- The system must be be to handle at least 10,000 hits per second.
 - The Track API must be very fast, the expected 90th latency must be below 100ms.

 ### Functional Requirements
-- The system has to track hits for an Event ID.
+- The system has to track hits for an ID.

-- The system has to return hit counts for an Event ID.
+- The system has to return hit counts for an ID.

 ### Non-Functional Requirements
-- Scalable: the system should handle high throughput i.e. thousands of hit events per seconds.
+- Scalable: the system should handle high throughput i.e. thousands of hits per seconds.
 It should also handle spiky traffic.
 - Availability: the system should be fault tolerance.
 It's acceptable if the data returned is stale.
 - Eventual Consistency: we choose eventual consistency since the data does not require strong consistency, and some delay is acceptable.
 -

 ### Data Model
-We can either store individual events or aggregate events in real time.
+We can either store individual hits or aggregate hits in real time.

-We choose to store individual events since it's the simplest solution, and more flexible.
+We choose to store individual hits since it's the simplest solution, and more flexible.
 The trade off is reads may be slow, and it will consume more storage.

-Below is the event model:
+Below is the hit model:
 ```json
 {
   "id": "string",